forwardemail/forwardemail.net/app/views/api/index.md

 You should either pass the single option of `raw` with your raw full email including headers **or** pass individual body parameter options below.

+This API endpoint will automatically encode emojis for you if they are found in the headers (e.g. a subject line of `Subject: 🤓 Hello` gets converted to `Subject: =?UTF-8?Q?=F0=9F=A4=93?= Hello` automatically).
+Our goal was to make an extremely developer-friendly and dummy-proof email API.

 > `POST /v1/emails`

 | Body Parameter   | Required | Type             | Description                                                                                                                                                                                                                                                                                                                                                                                                                                                      |